-"Perhaps this will give you an incentive to put more effort into your fights regardless of whom you are facing or how outnumbered you are," he continued, and Hermione could feel the growing agitation of the wizards around her.
+"Perhaps this will give each of you an incentive to put more effort into your duels regardless of whom you are facing or how outnumbered you are," he continued, and Hermione could feel the growing agitation of the wizards around her.
 "I sense from the mind of my spy that the Ministry has been quick to conclude these Dementors have rebelled from my control –"

 She jerked her head up sharply.
 Had he sensed the other thoughts in her mind too?